mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 So far, we have seen many examples of usages of the `sql` interpolator, which magically can convert Scala types into JDBC types when reading input parameters, and vice versa when concerning mapping values extracted from the database.

 As we can imagine, there is no magic whatsoever.
-As skilled Scala developers, we should have known that there are some type classes behind it whenever someone talks about magic.
+As skilled Scala developers, we should have known that **there are some type classes behind it whenever someone talks about magic**.

 In fact, Doobie basically uses four type classes for the conversion between Scala and JDBC types: `Get[A]`, `Put[A]`, `Read[A]` and `Write[A]`.